00jferna/Meetup_Clone/README_OLD.md

 Returns the members of a group specified by its id.

-* Require Authentication: false
+- Require Authentication: false
-* Request
+- Request

-  * Method: GET
+  - Method: **GET**
-  * URL: /api/groups/:groupId/members
+  - URL: **'/members/groups/:id'**
-  * Body: none
+  - Body: none

-* Successful Response: If you ARE the organizer or a co-host of the group.
+- Successful Response: If you ARE the organizer or a co-host of the group.
 Shows all members and their statuses.

-  * Status Code: 200
+  - Status Code: 200
-  * Headers:
+  - Headers:
-    * Content-Type: application/json
+    - Content-Type: application/json
-  * Body:
+  - Body:

     ```json
     {